 What is a credit meter?

-With a credit meter, you can also opt for an Economy 7 meter or Economy 10 meter which offers cheaper rates for either seven or 10 hours through the night.
+Moreover, if you're wanting to upgrade to an Economy 7 meter or Economy 10 meter , it will be easier to do so from a credit meter.
+These meters offer cheaper rates for either seven or ten hours through the night.
 This allows you to run dishwashers and other appliances overnight at a much cheaper rate than normal.
-The downside is the day rate is relatively pricey.

 How to change from a prepayment to a credit meter?

-Firstly, contact your energy supplier to see if it's possible and to check you don't have any debt attached to your prepayment meter.
+- Firstly, contact your energy supplier to see if it's possible and to check you don't have any outstanding debt attached to your prepayment meter.

-If you pass the check, an engineer will be sent round to remove your prepeyment meter and install the credit meter.
+- If you pass the check, an engineer will be sent round to remove your prepayment meter and install the new credit meter.

 Why switch to credit meters?